 Things to Consider Before Snowshoeing with Kids

-Walking in snowshoes will take a bit of getting used to, especially for kids.
-Once you’re comfortable walking in your snowshoes, you’re ready for a little hike.
-Here are some tips for making it fun.
+Walking in snowshoes will take a bit of getting used to, especially for kids, so take it slow and make it fun.
+Once everyone is comfortable walking in their snowshoes, you’re ready for a little hike.
+Here are some tips for making snowshoeing with kids fun.

-- Don’t be above rewards.
+Don’t be above rewards.
 If that hill is looking a bit overwhelming for your youngsters, offer a bribe.
 “Hey, if we can all make it to that tree, we can stop for a snack.”
 Keep a stash of goodies in your pocket — trail mix, M&Ms, or fruit leathers should do the trick.

-- Layer up.
+Layer up.
 You will get hot as you’re hiking and you may want to shed layers, which is fine.
 Just be sure to put those layers back on if you stop for a break.

 - A basic first aid kit.
-Always bring along an ace bandage, Tylenol, moleskin for blisters, an emergency blanket, and a few packets of hand-warmers.
+Always bring along an ace bandage, Tylenol, moleskin for blisters, an emergency blanket, and a few packets of hand warmers.

 - Your cell phone.
-Bring it if you’ve got it.
+For emergencies

 - Paracord.
 Handy for all kinds of emergencies and adventures.